soham25BCE10463/Carbon-emission-from-car-calculator-project/README.md

 # Carbon Emission from Car Calculator Project

 ##  Project Overview
 The **Carbon Emission from Car Calculator** is a Python-based command-line project designed to estimate the carbon emission of vehicle travel.
-By analyzing fuel type (Petrol/Diesel), distance traveled, and fuel efficiency, the tool calculates total CO2 emissions using standard stoichiometric factors.
+By analyzing fuel type (Petrol/Diesel), distance traveled, and fuel efficiency, the tool calculates total Carbon emissions from car using standard stoichiometric factors.

 This project was developed by me as part of the **Python Essentials** course evaluation.It demonstrates **Modular Programming** by splitting logic, user interface, and configuration into separate files.